sahithi-kalakonda/activity_lifecycle/README.md

 Activity Lifecycle

-In our app, we've increased the thread counter each time the Main Activity restarts to show that reopening previous activities like Activity B or Activity C triggers the onRestart() method, adding 5 to the counter.
+In this app, we've increased the thread counter each time the Main Activity restarts to show that reopening previous activities like Activity B or Activity C triggers the onRestart() method, adding 5 to the counter.
 However, when we open a dialog Activity and return to the previous one, onRestart() isn't invoked, leaving the thread counter unchanged.

 Home screen: